This post may contain affiliate links. Please read our disclosure policy.

 - Cook over medium-high heat, stirring frequently, for 3-4 minutes, or until they begin to soften.
 Add garlic and cook for 1 min.

 - Stir in mushrooms and continue to cook for 3 minutes, or until veggies are tender.

 - Add stock to the skillet and add in potatoes and carrots.
 Bring to a boil, then reduce to a simmer.

 - Cover skillet with a lid and let cook for 12 to 15 minutes, or until vegetables are tender.
 In the meantime prepare the sauce.

 - Combine orange juice, lemon juice, soy sauce, oregano, ginger, paprika, and chili powder in a small mixing bowl and whisk until thoroughly combined.

-- Add in steak back into skillet, followed by the sauce.
+- Add the steak back into the skillet, followed by the sauce.
 Stir to combine.
 Continue to cook for 4-6 minutes, or until heated through.

 - Remove from heat and serve.